 But you can also use Turkish miles to fly nonstop from the U.S. to Europe on United, TAP Air Portugal, Air Canada, or other Star Alliance carriers for 45,000 miles.
 It doesn’t get much better than this.

-With the 80,000 point offer on the Citi Premier after spending $4,000 in the first three months, you would have almost enough points to book a round-trip business class flight to Europe.
+With the 60,000 point offer on the Citi Premier after spending $4,000 in the first three months, you would have enough points to book a one-way business class flight to Europe.
 And that’s just the tip of the iceberg of what’s possible with Turkish miles: You can also book one-way business class flights to the Middle East for 47,000 miles, get to Mexico and back in business class for 30,000 miles roundtrip, and much more

 Transfer to Virgin Atlantic to Book Cheaper Delta Awards